mliew21396/remote-work-u2/week-5/README.md

 Modify them for unit 2.

 ## Working through the challenges
 Once you have the entire local repository on your computer, you don't need to read the challenges on github anymore (although we admit, it's prettier).
 You can open the entire repository in sublime and read the challenges in their original markdown.
 It will also help you find any link issues, since you can see where they are pointing.
-If you do find broken links, please let us by posting on the community, but also try to figure out a fix.
-It will help your markdown skills!
+If you do find broken links, please let us know by posting on the community.
+Also try to figure out a fix and submit a pull request to correct the error.
+It will help your markdown and git skills!